apichlkostner/CarND-Extended-Kalman-Filter/README.md

   * calculation of RMSE

 ## Optimization
-* If two measurements arrive at the same time only one predict step is done.
+* If two measurements arrive at nearly the same time only one predict step is done but two update steps.
 * If the first measurement is from a lidar sensor the velocity can't be initialized.
 This is then done as soon as the first radar measurement arrives.
-* Smaller methods are implemented directly in the header file
+* Smaller methods are implemented directly in the header file.

 # Results